zhaoyl18/zhaoyl18.github.io/_pages/about.md

 **Yulai Zhao**, Yuandong Tian, Jason D. Lee, Simon S. Du
 International Conference on Artificial Intelligence and Statistics (AISTATS) 2022

-## Teaching Assistants
+## Teaching

+At Princeton, I have been a graduate teaching assistant for:

-* ECE 435/535: Machine Learning and Pattern Recognition (2023 Fall at Princeton)
+* ECE 435/535: Machine Learning and Pattern Recognition (2023 Fall)